woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 【 By now 】, I have 7 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.

-// I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.
+// -- I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

 I use Vue, React, java, node 【 tech stacks 】 to develop 【 projects项目 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

-// I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.
+// -- I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.

 (1)
-In the first company, I was 【 primarily主要地 】 responsible for 【 implementing 】 the two map-related 【 applications 】.
+In the first company, I was 【 primarily 主要地 】 responsible for 【 implementing 】 the two map-related 【 applications 】.

-The main function of the first application is to draw layers on Amap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.
+The main function of the first application is to draw layers on AMap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.

 The main function of the second application is parking and 【 navigation 】.
 Which can help drivers 【 navigate 】 their cars to 【 desired 】 【 parking spot 】 in the 【 parking lot 】, then 【 track time 】 and 【 calculate fees 】.